syncfusion-content/blazor-docs/blazor/rating/templates.md

 ![Blazor Rating Component with EmptyTemplate](./images/blazor-rating-empty-template.png)

-## FullTemplate
+## Full template

-You can access information about the rated item by using the [FullTemplate](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Inputs.SfRating.html#Syncfusion_Blazor_Inputs_SfRating_FullTemplate) tag directive.
+You can customize the appearance of the **rated** rating items by using the [FullTemplate](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Inputs.SfRating.html#Syncfusion_Blazor_Inputs_SfRating_FullTemplate) tag directive.
+You can use the `FullTemplate` tag directive to specify a custom layout for the rated rating items, which can include any content you want.

-Below example demonstrates the Full Template of Rating.

 ```cshtml